Best San Francisco gay bars

 Blackbird draws San Franciscans of all genders, ages and sexual orientations with artisan cocktails served up in vintage-inspired style.
 The bar offers plenty of intimate spots for conversation along a tufted red-vinyl banquette softly lit with Edison bulbs hanging from a ceiling of salvaged wood—though you may find yourself shouting to be heard above the din at peak times.
 The back of the bar is dominated by a pool table and photo booth.
 This place can get crowded at happy hour and on weekends so get there early if you prefer to sit.

-The world’s first gay bar, Twin Peak’s Tavern holds the most iconic spot in the Castro—anchoring the Jane Warner Plaza just beyond the shadow of a giant rainbow flag and a few doors down from the famed Castro Theater.
+San Francisco’s first gay bar, Twin Peak’s Tavern holds the most iconic spot in the Castro—anchoring the Jane Warner Plaza just beyond the shadow of a giant rainbow flag and a few doors down from the famed Castro Theater.
 This low-key bar tends to be frequented by the neighborhood's older residents which, in combination with the windows lining its walls, has earned this spot the nickname “the Glass Coffin.”
 Regardless, most everyone will roll into this classic tavern at some point, drawn like martini-chasing moths to its rainbow-colored lights.

 First opened more than 40 years ago, Midnight Sun rejoined the A-list following a 2014 makeover.
-These days, a mixed crowd of bears and sexy guys in tight tees can’t get enough of this black-box video bar, cueing up nightly for happy hour (especially on Fridays when drinks are two-for-one).
+These days, a mixed crowd of bears and sexy guys in tight tees can’t get enough of this black-box video bar, cueing up nightly for happy hour (especially on Fridays when drinks are two-for-one from 2pm-9pm).
 Get there by 6pm if you hope to get in.
 After dark, regular events including RuPaul’s Drag Race viewing parties on Mondays, Wednesday night karaoke and bar-dancing-go-go-boys on Friday and Saturday nights keep the crowd in excellent spirits.

 This neighborhood spot, with walls of windows that open wide to the street on sunny days, hasn’t changed much since first opening in the 1980s.
 Nightly drink specials make it a local favorite but not as a cruise bar—Moby Dick is where you go to have a couple drinks with your crew in a no-pressure environment.
 Behind the bar, a giant fish tank offers a little something to focus on during lulls in conversation and, up the steps at the rear, a pool table and pinball machines allow for a little friendly competition.